Kerry W. Foster

 Chief Foster has deployed on over 2,000 missions since 2001 and has recorded over 50 recoveries.

-He is currently a Battalion Chief with the department.
-He also serves the department as Coordinator of the Water Search and Rescue Team which has 28+ highly skilled divers.
+He recently retired from the department after 37 years of service as an Assistant Fire Chief and B-Shift Commander.
+During his career he also served as Coordinator of the department’s Water Search and Rescue Dive Team which has 28+ highly skilled divers.

 He is a task force leader for Louisiana Task Force 3, Urban Search and Rescue, a state of Louisiana response team.